 Because I’ve been travelling a lot over the summer, I’ve chosen to follow an online course instead of going to classes every week.
 I’m very close to finishing the course and I’ve really enjoyed the online aspect of it.
 I’ve been able to plan in when I study myself and when I needed help there was always an online chat to talk to a teacher.

-There are tons of different schools that provide online TEFL courses, but I ended up going for the 120-hour course on https://www.theteflacademy.com/.
+There are different ways of getting your TEFL certificate, but I ended up going for the 120-hour course on https://www.theteflacademy.com/.
 I’ve currently finished all the exams and am working on the two final assignments, which include lesson planning and creating some of your own teaching materials.
 It’s been really interesting!
 Especially because this is the way I’ve been taught English, I

 Obviously, I’m not going to look for a teaching job straight after getting my certificate (which I should hopefully get in the next few weeks, after finishing the assignments).
 I’ve still got one year of university left and want to focus on getting good grades in my course and spending as much time with my friends as possible.
 However, I am thinking of providing small English-teaching services as part of my website as soon as I officially am a teacher!